laundromatzat/laundromatzat/content/videos/_index.md

 ---
 title: videos
-description: my portfolio of music videos
+description: a collection of lip sync music videos so that life i can remember life
 categories:
   - category1
   - category2